gniftygnome/basalt-crusher/README.md

 options to increase the output quite a bit).
 The Gravel Mill also uses a fair amount of iron for its consumable mill rods.

+## Terrestria integration!
+If you play with [Terrestria](https://modrinth.com/mod/terrestria) installed, Basalt Crusher adds some extras based on Terrestria's Volcanic Island biome.
+You can crush Volcanic Rock into Black Gravel and from there to Black Sand.
+Black Gravel yields Obsidian Shards in the same manner Gravel yields Flint.
+And Obsidian Shards have several convenient uses...

 ## How do the jaw liner slots work?
 Since 0.2.0, the mod allows the user to input a stack of jaw liners to the left slot and have them move one at a time to the right slots where they get